ceciliajs/visual-inspection-react-app/README.md

 - This is the stylesheet for the UI.
 Please free free to change the UI as you like and get creative.

+## Getting Started

+​
+1. Clone this repository to your workstation
+​
+`gh repo clone ceciliajs/visual-inspection-react-app` ​
+1. Navigate to the root directory of this project on your workstation, and then into the `my-app` sub-directory of the project
+​
+`cd $PATH_WHERE_THIS_PROJECT_LIVES_ON_YOURWORKSTATION;`
+`cd main-folder/my-app`
+​
+1. Install the required dependencies, listed in package.json ​
+`npm install -y`
+​
+1. Finally, start the app!
+​
+`npm start`

+​
+Note: Navigate to [http://localhost:3000/](http://localhost:3000/) on your browser to view the application running on your local workstation!

 ## Variables

 There are some `variables` throughout the application that you will have to get from your Maximo Visual Inspection environment.

 ### Instructions to get your API Key